freelancermijan/custom-nuclei-templates/README.md

-# Note: Most of the templates are parameteer based.
+# Note: Most of the templates are parameter based.
 1. Collect parameter urls
 2. Then give urls to nuclei and use the templates